Our Lady Queen of the Apostles, Clonburris N.S.

 • This allows them to gradually settle in.
 Please be on time for dropping and collecting at home time.
 Reminders will be sent out on the Aladdin Connect mobile app.

-• It is very important that your child is dropped and collected on time every day.
+• It is very important that your child is dropped to school and collected on time every day.

 If your child is upset: